patrykpilek/php-for-beginners/README.md

   - Get the page number from the query string
   - Validate the page number using the filter_var function
   - Add previous and next pagination links
+  - Calculate the total number of records and pages
 - [ ] Uploading Files
 - [ ] Database Relationships
 - [ ] Using Relationships: Article Categories